+- Size

-- Condition - all vegetables should be clean, fresh and free from blemishes - Uniformity - all vegetables should be of a similar size, shape and colour - Size - important, but only if the other qualities are present as well
+- all vegetables should be of a similar size, shape and colour - important, but only if the other qualities are present as well

+- PREPARING YOUR EXHIBITS :-

 BEETROOT

 Select beetroots of even and medium size.
 Avoid those with poor skin colour at the base of the root.
 Check, on spares, that the flesh is a good colour and free from paler rings.
 Leave roots on.
 Wash carefully to remove soil without damaging skin.